Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 11 Juli 2025 02.24.07 UTC
+- WIB: Jumat, 11 Juli 2025 03.31.53 UTC
-- WITA: Jumat, 11 Juli 2025 03.24.07 UTC
+- WITA: Jumat, 11 Juli 2025 04.31.53 UTC
-- WIT: Jumat, 11 Juli 2025 04.24.07 UTC
+- WIT: Jumat, 11 Juli 2025 05.31.53 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: inspirational
+Kategori: technology